 2. Free Fitness Classes on the Esplanade

-Okay, so this free activity is not for everyone… but one of the things I missed most about travelling was having the money to afford a gym pass.
-Every day of the week there are free fitness classes on the Cairns esplanade waterfront, including Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
+Okay, so this free activity is not for everyone… but one of the things I missed most when travelling was having the money to afford a gym pass.
+Every day of the week there are free fitness classes on the Cairns esplanade waterfront.
+These include Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
 You can see the class timetables here.

 Just a short drive from Cairns, you will find the world’s tallest natural pyramid.
-The hike to the top of the mountain and back should take you around 4 to 6 hours depending on how long you take.
+The hike to the top of the mountain and back should take you around 4 to 6 hours.
 From the top you will be rewarded with 360 degree views of Cairns and the surrounding rainforest.

 Imagine a gigantic, inflatable, bouncy water park for adults in the middle of tropical Australia.
-Aqua Park is just a short drive from Cairns and you can buy a 50 minute session for just $15, or 2 X 50 minute sessions for $20 (as of July 2016).
+Aqua Park is just a short drive from Cairns and you can buy a 50 minute session for just $15, or 2 X 50 minute sessions for $20.
 Find out more here.

-Cairns Northern Beaches are absolute paradise – Palm Cove and Trinity Beach are my favourite.
-If you don’t fancy hiring a car then get the bus to Palm Cove, which is 45 minutes away, the bus costs $9.70 return (as of July 2016).
+Cairns Northern Beaches are absolute paradise – Palm Cove and Trinity Beach are my favourites.
+If you don’t fancy hiring a car then get the bus to Palm Cove, which is 45 minutes away.
+The bus takes about an hour.
 You can view the Sunbus timetable here.

 10. The Great Barrier Reef

-No visit to Australia is complete without a visit to the world famous and world heritage site of The Great Barrier Reef and Cairns is an excellent place to be to get on a boat and see it for yourself.
-But how on earth can a visit to The Great Barrier Reef out of Cairns be considered a free or cheap thing to do in Cairns?
-The first option depends on what your definition of cheap is, but you can book yourself on a day trip to The Great Barrier Reef from as little as 150AUD (that’s 113USD or 102 Euro as of 29th July ’15).
-However it is also possible to visit the spectacular Coral Reef for absolutely nothing.
-To do this requires a bit of cunning and / or a bit of luck but it is possible.
-Cairns, Australias backpackers Capital, has lots of bars catering to the backpacker market; this means heaps of nightly activities where for a temporary loss of your dignity you could find yourself the proud winner of a trip to The Great Barrier Reef on one of the many boats that departs Cairns on a daily basis.
-Alternatively you could become a “hostie” on one of those boats meaning that in exchange for a bit of work you could be out on the reef for free.
-Get a fun job on your working holiday and become a hostie!
-Or check out more jobs in Cairns here.
+No visit to Australia is complete without a visit to the stunning World Heritage Site of The Great Barrier Reef.
+Cairns is an excellent place to be to get on a boat and see it for yourself.
+But how on earth can a visit to The Great Barrier Reef out of Cairns be considered a cheap thing to do in Cairns never mind a free one?
+Of course it depends on what your definition of cheap is, but you can book yourself on a day trip to The Great Barrier Reef from as little as 109AUD.

+It is possible to visit the spectacular Coral Reef for absolutely nothing.
+To do this requires a bit of cunning and / or a bit of luck but it can be done.
+Cairns has lots of bars catering to the backpacker market.
+This means heaps of nightly activities where, for a temporary loss of your dignity, you could find yourself the proud winner of a trip to The Great Barrier Reef on one of the many boats that departs Cairns on a daily basis.
+Alternatively you could become a “hostie” meaning in exchange for some work you could be out on the reef for free.
+I can vouch for the fact that being a hostie is definitely a fun job.
+Or search for a job in Cairns here.

-Well there’s my personal top 10 free or cheap things to do in Cairns to tell you about, this doesn’t mean that this is the end of the list though because there are many more activities to do in this tropical Australian city and if you have a bit of cash then check out this list of must do things in Cairns too!
+Well there’s my personal top 10 free or cheap things to do in Cairns.
+This doesn’t mean that this is the end of the list, because there are many more activities to do here.
+If you have a bit of cash then check out this list of must do things in Cairns too!

-For up to date information on special offers, discounts and loads of other things, you’ll find that the staff at your backpacker hostel will have a comprehensive list of everything you need to know about Cairns and the surrounding area.
+For up to date information on special offers, discounts and more, speak to the staff at your hostel.
+You’ll find that they’ll have a comprehensive list of everything you need to know about Cairns and the surrounding area.